-Dating outside of your culture presents a unique set of challenges and obstacles that perhaps only others who have found themselves in the same situation will be able to relate to…
+In some ways, intercultural relationships can be a lot more rewarding than relationships with people from your own country and background.
+However, at the same time, they present a unique set of challenges and obstacles that perhaps only others who have found themselves in the same situation will be able to relate to…

 “Oh my gosh!”
 You gasp with a hot flush as you fan your face.
 “That is such a beautiful word!
 Whatever does it mean?”

-Hearing your hunky Greek boyfriend say that your eyeses look really pretty (as in one eyes, two eyeses) is too cute to laugh at!
-As is him saying that he just stood up too fast and now he’s feeling a little bit dizzle.
+For instance, hearing the Mexican guy you are dating say that your eyeses look really pretty (as in one eyes, two eyeses) is too cute to laugh at!
+So too, him saying that he just stood up too fast and now he’s feeling a little bit dizzle.

 Isn’t that strange?
 I bet when you’re watching TV he’s thinking like “Hadjagawimopayoga gogo doto to” What the devil is going on in there?